 REQ.18.4.1.20 NameType

 Type of name.
 Possible values for attribute 'name' are implementation dependent but standard profiles may specify types.
 An enterprise may have multiple information technology systems each having its own local name for the same object, e.g. a planning system may have different names from an energy management system.
-An object may also have different names within the same IT system, e.g. localName and aliasName as defined in CIM version 14.
-Their definitions from CIM14 are:
+An object may also have different names within the same system.

-localName: A free text name local to a node in a naming hierarchy similar to a file directory structure.
-A power system related naming hierarchy may be: Substation, VoltageLevel, Equipment etc. Children of the same parent in such a hierarchy have names that typically are unique among them.
-The localName is a human readable name of the object.
-It is only used with objects organized in a naming hierarchy.

-aliasName: A free text alternate name typically used in tabular reports where the column width is limited.